Jerry Potts: Adulthood

 From a distance the stocky, bow-legged Potts looked like a Euro-American trapper in his buckskin clothing, his Stetson at a jaunty angle upon his head.
 Two .44 pistols hung from his gun belt complementing the Henry rifle which never left his side.
 On his leg was strapped a long-bladed skinning knife.
 He always kept a small gun inside a hide-away pocket, a practice that saved his life on several occasions.

 In 1870, various Nehiyaw-Pwat bands of Plains Cree and Plains Assiniboine began a war.
 They hoped to defeat the Blackfoot weakened by smallpox.
 An advance party of Cree and Assiniboine, under the lead of Plains Cree Chief Big Bear (Mistahimaskwa) and Piapot (Hole in the Sioux), Chief of the Cree-Assiniboines (Young Dogs), had stumbled upon a Peigan camp near Fort Whoop-Up (called by the Blackfoot Akaisakoyi - "Many Dead") and decided to attack instead of informing the main Cree body of their find.
 Just in the nick of time, Jerry Potts with a group of Peigans and two Blood bands, who were armed with repeating rifles, came to their assistance.
 In the daylong so-called Battle of the Belly River, on October 25, 1870, near present-day Lethbridge (called by the Blackfoot Assini-etomochi – "where we slaughtered the Cree") the combined Cree-Assiniboine force, who lost over 300 warriors, was defeated.
 The slaughter was such that Jerry Potts said: "You could fire with your eyes shut and be sure to kill a Cree."

-The next winter the hunger compelled the Nehiyaw-Pwat to negotiate with the Blackfoot and, in 1873, Crowfoot (Isapo-Muxika) (Issapóómahksika - "Crow-big-foot"), Chief of the Siksika (Siksikáwa - ″Blackfoot People″), adopted Pitikwahanapiwiyin (Poundmaker) a man of mixed Cree and Assiniboine parentage, creating a final peace between the Nehiyaw-Pwat (Cree-Assiniboine) and Blackfoot.
+The next winter the hunger compelled the Nehiyaw-Pwat to negotiate with the Blackfoot and, in 1873, Crowfoot (Issapóómahksika - "Crow-big-foot"), Chief of the Siksika (Siksikáwa - ″Blackfoot People″), adopted Poundmaker a man of mixed Cree and Assiniboine parentage, creating a final peace between the Nehiyaw-Pwat (Cree-Assiniboine) and Blackfoot.
 The Battle of the Belly River was the last major conflict between the Cree and the Blackfoot Confederacy, and the last major battle between First Nations in Western Canada.

-In 1871, Potts' mother was murdered by a man drunk on "firewater."
-So, Potts declared his own personal war on the whiskey runners.
-By the time Potts was 36, he had killed at least 40 men, mostly whiskey runners.
+In 1871, Potts' mother was murdered by a man drunk on "firewater".
+So, Potts declared his own personal war on the whisky runners.
+By the time Potts was 36, he had killed at least 40 men, mostly whisky runners.